 That’s why more and more cryptocurrencies are slowly switching to Proof of Stake based transaction verification algorithms.

-The PoS protocol doesn’t require the nodes, called validators or forgers, in this case, to complete unnecessary cryptographic puzzles.
-Instead they get to become validators for having a stake at the cryptocurrency network – kind of like voting rights.
+In this case, the PoS protocol doesn’t require the nodes, called validators or forgers, to complete unnecessary cryptographic puzzles.
+Instead, they get to become validators for having a stake at the cryptocurrency network – kind of like voting rights.
 You can read more about Proof of Work and Proof of Stake here.

 Ethereum made it to news for considering switching their platform to PoS from PoW.
 They have already made changes to their network to support their proposed PoS protocol Casper.
 Some other popular cryptocurrencies that are PoS based include – Ripple, Dash, NEO etc.

-But there are some cryptocurrencies that are against PoS based cryptocurrencies.
+But some cryptocurrencies are against PoS based cryptocurrencies.
 And these currencies want to carry forward the legacy of mining.

-It’s still very early to draw conclusions about cryptocurrency mining’s future but I do believe better protocols will be introduced and cryptocurrency mining won’t be in the same form as we now know.
+It’s still very early to conclude cryptocurrency mining’s future.
+Still, I believe better protocols will be introduced, and cryptocurrency mining won’t be in the same form as we now know.